Home > Tours > UK & Ireland Tours > Walk Northern Ireland & Donegal

 Leaving the mountains behind, we'll drive to our final destination, Ballymena.

 Today's moderate grade 6 kilometre / 3.7 mile circular walk is expected to take around three hours with 300 metres / 984 feet of ascent.
 Sections of this route can be boggy underfoot.
-Stay: Adair Arms Hotel (Comfortable) (B/L)
+Stay: Adair Arms Hotel (or similar) (Comfortable) (B/L)

 The trip ends after breakfast at our hotel in Ballymena, there are no activities planned today so you can depart at any time.
 We recommend basing yourself in Belfast if you choose to extend your stay to explore more of the area.